Paying it forward: How I saved my business a small fortune.

 I came to understand the physical and mental exhaustion of being a tradesman leaves little energy for arithmetic acrobatics trying to work out profit margins and job costing.
 How simple I had considered that as a software engineer.
 How blinkered I had been.
 Fatigue had caused me to make a very bad decision.

-I now pay this forward to you: Wonderful One will save your business a fortune in merchant service fees.
+I now pay this forward to you: Wonderful One will save your business a fortune in payment processing fees.

 The lonely lady?
 The experience had shaken me, and I’d been found wanting: I hadn’t a clue how to properly help her.
 Luck was on my side - a few days later I was quoting one of her neighbours for a garage door.
 I seized the opportunity and related the story about the lady across the road.
 By the time I fitted the neighbours door, contact had been made: a group of neighbours were looking out for my elderly lady and including her in their lives.